doucol/clyde/README.md

 ```

 > **_NOTE:_** ARM based machines may have issues to work through with the DEMOAPP,
-> since the GCP demo app does not arm based images published at the time of
+> since the GCP demo app does not have arm based images published at the time of
 > this writing.